csaid/csaid.github.io/index.md

 * [Four pitfalls of hill climbing](/2016/02/28/four-pitfalls-of-hill-climbing/) (28 Feb 2016)

 #### Other Projects
+* [Apollo Academic Surveys](https://www.apollosurveys.org/) (2022).
+A nonprofit that aggregates the views of academic experts in all fields, making them freely available to everyone.
 * [RapidTests.org](https://www.rapidtests.org/) (2020).
 All-volunteer group advocating for frequent rapid tests for SARS-CoV-2.
 * [Which famous economist are you most similar to?](http://whichfamouseconomistareyoumostsimilarto.com/) (2013-2015).
 Interactive economics quiz featured in the Washington Post, Wall Street Journal, and NPR.